Minyus/pipelinex/README.md

   - Optionally specify the location to save artifacts
   - Optionally specify the offset hour (local time zone) to show in MLflow log (e.g. 0 for UK, 8 for Singapore)
   - Optionally specify the artifacts (e.g. parameters, trained model, prediction) to save
-- Syntactic sugar for `catalog.yml`
-  - Optionally specify the `filepath` as the catalog entry name so the file name without extension is used as the DataSet instance name
-  - Optionally specify the artifact (file) to log to MLflow's directory using `mlflow_logging` key (`mlflow.log_artifact` function is used under the hood.)
-  - Optionally enable caching using `cached` key set to True if you do not want Kedro to load the data from disk/database which were in the memory. ([`kedro.io.CachedDataSet`](https://kedro.readthedocs.io/en/latest/kedro.io.CachedDataSet.html#kedro.io.CachedDataSet) is used under the hood.)
-  - Optionally specify the default `DataSet` and its parameters using `/` key so you can reduce copying.

 ```yaml
 # parameters.yml